MicrosoftDocs/Viva/Viva/glint/communicate/results-rollout-templates.md

 - [High-level finding about business unit #2]​

 **Resources and training**​
-Become familiar with the Viva Glint application and leverage the resources on the [Viva Glint adoption page or Viva Glint community page](https://adoption.microsoft.com/viva/glint/).​
+Become familiar with the Glint application and jse the resources on the [Viva Glint adoption page or Viva Glint community page](https://adoption.microsoft.com/viva/glint/).​

 **[Salutation]**,</br>